Business LoansBusiness Loan Requirements: 7 Things You Need to Qualify

 Find your original confirmation letter from the IRS.

 As we mentioned earlier, when you apply for an EIN online, the number is immediately available to you.
-You would be able to print the IRS EIN letter, in which the IRS assigns you a number, directly from your browser.
-The IRS also sends you a copy in the mail.
-You would need to keep a physical copy of this letter to prove the EIN belongs to you.
+After applying, you get an EIN letter that you can print from your browser, and the IRS also sends you a copy in the mail.
+If you kept screenshots or paper copies of that letter, your EIN will be on it.

 Call any organization where you used your EIN.